jamiecayley/MAT1041/matlab.md

 ## Datasets

-To download the excel spreadsheet with the original dataset click [here](https://github.com/jamiecayley/MAT1041/raw/gh-pages/files/matlab/original-spreadsheet.xlsx)
+To download the Excel spreadsheet with the original dataset click [here](https://github.com/jamiecayley/MAT1041/raw/gh-pages/files/matlab/original-spreadsheet.xlsx)

 To download the modified spreadsheet that was used for the matlab analysis click [here](https://github.com/jamiecayley/MAT1041/raw/gh-pages/files/matlab/modified-spreadsheet.xlsx)